thomashkolbe/8080_Home_Computer/README.md

 attached serial terminal (e.g. a PC).
 I ordered the plain PCB directly from Wichit Sirichote by email, which went very well.
 Since I already had nearly all components at hand, I did not order the full kit.
-With the help of the excellent manual and instructions, which can be downloaded from 8080 Kit web page, it was not difficult to assemble the computer and get it running.
+With the help of the excellent manual and instructions, which can be downloaded from the 8080 Kit web page, it was not difficult to assemble the computer and get it running.

 ![Video &amp; Sound Extension Board](pics/IMG_9042D.jpg)